THE SFI 2022 FIBER SOURCING STANDARD

 The SFI 2022 Fiber Sourcing Standard promotes responsible forestry practices through 13 Principles, 11 Objectives, 29 Performance Measures, and 59 Indicators.
 These fiber sourcing requirements include measures to broaden the practice of biodiversity, use forestry best management practices to protect water quality, provide outreach to landowners and use the services of forest management and harvesting professionals.
 The Fiber Sourcing Standard applies to organizations in the United States and Canada that procure wood domestically or globally.

-The SFI Fiber Sourcing Standard is purposefully designed to influence millions of additional landowners through promotion, education, training, and outreach.
+The SFI Fiber Sourcing Standard is purposefully designed to influence millions of additional acres through promotion, education, training, and outreach.
 For sources originating from within the United States and Canada, SFI-certified organizations must comply with all applicable laws and also broaden the practice of responsible forestry.
 This is accomplished in multiple ways, including addressing the conservation of biodiversity for Forests with Exceptional Conservation Value in harvests of purchased stumpage, and utilizing the services of qualified logging professionals, certified logging professionals, and resource professionals.
 SFI-certified organizations must also invest in forestry research, science and technology, and develop verifiable monitoring systems to evaluate the use of best management practices across the wood and fiber supply area.

 All these requirements are independently audited by a competent and accredited certification body.
 SFI also collaborates with the American Tree Farm System to increase forest certification on family forestlands.